VincentBuekers/VincentBuekers/README.md

 <br/>

-     Statistician by training, machine learning enthusiast by nature.
+     I am a statistician and machine learning enthusiast.
+Currently looking for opportunities as a Data Scientist.

-- I’m currently working on a COVID-19 dashboard
+- I’m working on a COVID-19 dashboard
-- I’m currently learning Shiny, Spark and Django
+- I’m learning Shiny and Spark
 - You can also find me on [![LinkedIn][3.2]][3]

 [3]: https://www.linkedin.com/in/vincent-buekers-78a231140/